‘Project Runway’ 2017 Recap: Episode 6 — Models Off Duty

 The Challenge

 As Tim Gunn took selfies with the models on a rooftop, Heidi Klum met the designers on the runway and was getting those selfies from Tim.
 The designers headed to the rooftop to meet Tim and the ladies, as the models were the clients this week.
 The designers had to create street style looks for the models that they can wear on a day off and also share on their social media.
-Not only will the models be showing off their looks on the runway tonight, they will also be taking photos that will be shown to the judges during the runway show.
+Not only will the models be showing off their looks on the runway tonight, but they will also be taking photos that will be shown to the judges during the runway show.
 For a change, the models picked the designer they wanted to work with tonight on Project Runway 2017.

 It's model's choice tonight for a streetwear challenge… ????they get the looks they want! #ProjectRunway pic.twitter.com/bxkqDhr1YK